Estimation of functional diversity and species traits from ecological monitoring data: Trait space inference from monitoring data

 Quantifying differences between dissimilar objects poses a fundamental challenge: Whereas we may be able to compare two songs or two paintings, it is much harder to quantify how dissimilar a certain painting is from a certain song.
 The same challenge is encountered in assessments of functional diversity, where it is essential to quantify how dissimilar pairs of (potentially very different) species are.
 To circumvent this problem, the diffusion map \cite{coifman2005geometric,moon2019visualizing,barter2019manifold} builds on the idea that the dissimilarity between pairs of objects can be robustly quantified if they are sufficiently similar.
 By finding all such short-distance comparisons that can be made in the dataset we obtain a set of ``trusted'' links between objects.

-Here, we apply this approach to estimate functional diversity from monitoring data.
-Hence we need to quantify the similarities between species based solely on their biomass in samples.
+To apply this approach to functional diversity estimation we quantify the similarities between species based solely on their abundance in monitoring samples.
 Our primarily notion of similarity is the Spearman correlation~\cite{spearman1904proof} between pairs of species across samples in the dataset, which provides an indicator of co-occurrence of species.

-We follow \cite{barter2019manifold} and consider a comparison between two species as a trusted link if it ranks in the top-10 most similar comparisons for either of the two species.
+We follow \cite{barter2019manifold} and consider a comparison between two species as a trusted link if it ranks in the top-10 most similar comparisons for at least one of the two species.
 The trusted similarities are stored in a similarity matrix $\bf S$, while all others are set to zero.
 The result is a network of trusted links that spans the entire set of species while containing only relatively short-ranged and hence relatively accurate comparisons.

 Once trusted links have been identified, we quantify the dissimilarity between species by their distance in the network of trusted links.
 Specifically, diffusion maps use the notion of diffusion distance \cite{coifman2005geometric}, which takes all possible paths between network nodes into account.
-The diffusion distance $d_{ij}$ is related to the travel time between the respective species for a random walker traversing the network of trusted links.
-It can be computed efficiently from the eigenvectors $\vec{v_n}$ and eigenvalues $\lambda_n$ of a Laplacian matrix describing the network (see Appendix for details).
+We use a variant of diffusion distance $d_{ij}$, which can be computed efficiently from the set of eigenvectors and eigenvalues of a Laplacian matrix describing the network, see appendix for details.
 The result is a computationally efficient method (Fig.~\ref{fig1construction}) that produces deterministic results, and where our choice of trusting ten neighbors is the only tuneable parameter.

-The Laplacian eigenvectors that are identified in the process are also of interest for a different reason: The eigenvectors contain one element corresponding to each of the species.
-These numbers, normalized by their respective eigenvalue, $\vec{v_n} / \lambda_n$ act as trait variables in a proxy trait space (Fig.~\ref{fig1construction}C), whereas the corresponding eigenvalue indicates the importance of the respective trait dimension (see Appendix).
-We show below that the proxy trait spaces that are thus reconstructed align well with ecological intuition.
+The Laplacian eigenvectors that are identified in the process are also of interest for a different reason: The $n$th eigenvector $\vec{v_n}$ contains one element corresponding to each of the species, which is related to the $n$th i-trait for that species.
+The corresponding eigenvalue $\lambda_n$ is inversely proportional to the relative importance of this $n$th trait axis (see appendix).
+Hence the rescaled vector $\vec{v_n} / \lambda_n$ specifies the properly scaled value of the $n$th i-trait of all species in an effective i-trait space (Fig.~\ref{fig1construction}C).
+We show below that these i-traits align well with ecological intuition.